rjspencer/docs/theming.md

 	check to see if the store item is being sold

+	`currency`

+		the currency to check if it can be sold in

+		accepted values are usd, gbp, and eur

+		defaults to usd

 `if:StoreItemCanNamePrice`

 	check to see if the store item supports naming a price